Livingston F.C.: Meadowbank Thistle (1974–1995)

 Chart of yearly table positions of Livingston since joining the League.

-Having had little time to form a squad from the existing Ferranti squad, the first Meadowbank Thistle manager John Bain faced an uphill task to produce a competitive squad in time for the new season.
-Meadowbank played their first competitive match in the League Cup, eventually losing 1–0 to Albion Rovers.
-In 1983 the club achieved promotion to the First Division but ultimately were relegated back to the Second Division at the end of the 1984–85 season.
+Having had little time to form a team from the existing Ferranti squad, the first Meadowbank Thistle manager John Bain faced an uphill task to produce a competitive outfit in time for the new season.
+Meadowbank played their first competitive match in the League Cup, losing 1–0 to Albion Rovers.
+In 1983 the club achieved promotion to the First Division but were relegated back to the Second Division at the end of the 1984–85 season.

-In the 1986–87 season, Meadowbank won the Second Division championship and won promotion to the First Division.
+In the 1986–87 season, Meadowbank won the Second Division championship and promotion to the First Division.
 They finished runners-up in the First Division in the following season, but were denied promotion to the Premier Division due to league reconstruction.

-The part-time club began to struggle, and it became a limited company in 1993 but was relegated a short time after at the end of the 1992–93 season to the Second Division.
-Meadowbank suffered a second relegation in 1994–95, finishing second from bottom in the Second Division and due to the creation of a Third Division were relegated.
+The part-time club began to struggle despite becoming a limited company in 1993 and was relegated at the end of the 1992–93 season to the Second Division.
+Meadowbank suffered a second relegation in 1994–95, finishing second bottom in the Second Division and dropped to the newly created Third Division.
 After this, Chairman Bill Hunter claimed Meadowbank had run into severe financial difficulties and were facing closure as a result.
-In the face of significant opposition from many Meadowbank fans who objected to the dropping of the club name and the team moving from Edinburgh, in 1995 Meadowbank Thistle relocated to a new stadium in the new town of Livingston and changed name again, to Livingston Football Club.
+In the face of significant opposition from many Meadowbank fans, who objected to the dropping of the club name and the team moving from Edinburgh, in 1995 Meadowbank Thistle relocated to a new stadium in the new town of Livingston and changed name once more to Livingston Football Club.